TroyHisted/jdbc-query/README.md

 List<Person> people = query.executeAll();
 ```

+#### Cursor movement
+By default, when invoking an execute method, the cursor of the result set will be moved before the row mapper
+is called.
+This behavior can be modified by passing `false` to either of the execute methods.
+Under this
+condition it is up to the row mapper to move the cursor.
+This is useful if you need more control over how a
+object is constructed, if, for example, you need to map multiple rows to a single object.
+The execute method
+will still only invoke mapRow() once, while executeForAll will repeatedly call mapRow() until the cursor of the
+result set is past the last item.

 ### Executing an Update statement
 There are four methods for running the update, `execute()`, `executeAndReturnKey()`,
 `executeBatch()` and `executeBatchAndReturnKeys()`.
 The `execute()` and `executeBatch()`